britecharts/britecharts/CONTRIBUTING.md

 However, if you want to create the production version of the charts, you should run:

-    yarn run prod
+    yarn run build

 ### yarn Tasks

 The build sequence consists of a small set of [Node][node] tasks.
-While you'll probably only need `yarn run test` and `yarn run prod` most of the time, the other tasks can be called independently or combined in order to see the docs.
+While you'll probably only need `yarn run test` and `yarn run build` most of the time, the other tasks can be called independently or combined in order to see the docs.

 | Task                      | Description
 | ---                       | ---